rust-lang/rust/doc/rust.md

 let a: list<int> = cons(7, @cons(13, @nil));
 ~~~~

-### Resources
+### Classes

+TODO: more about classes

-_Resources_ are values that have a destructor associated with them.
-A
+_Classes_ are named record types that may have a destructor associated
-_resource item_ is used to declare resource type and constructor.
+with them, as well as fields and methods.
+For historical reasons, we
+may call a class with a destructor and a single field a "resource".

+A _class item_ declares a class type:

 ~~~~
+class file_descriptor {
+    let fd: libc::c_int;
-resource file_descriptor(fd: libc::c_int) {
+    new(fd: libc::c_int) { self.fd = fd; }
-    libc::close(fd);
+    drop { libc::close(self.fd); }
 }
 ~~~~

 Calling the `file_descriptor` constructor function on an integer will
 produce a value with the `file_descriptor` type.
 Resource types have a
-noncopyable [type kind](#type-kinds), and thus may not be copied.
-The
+noncopyable [type kind](#type-kinds), and thus may not be
+copied.
+Class types that don't have destructors may be copied if all
-semantics guarantee that for each constructed resources value, the
+their fields are copyable.
+The semantics guarantee that for each
-destructor will run once: when the value is disposed of (barring
+constructed resource value, the destructor will run once: when the
-drastic program termination that somehow prevents unwinding from taking
+value is disposed of (barring drastic program termination that somehow
-place).
-For stack-allocated values, disposal happens when the value
+prevents unwinding from taking place).
+For stack-allocated values,
-goes out of scope.
-For values in shared boxes, it happens when the
+disposal happens when the value goes out of scope.
+For values in
-reference count of the box reaches zero.
+shared boxes, it happens when the reference count of the box reaches
+zero.

-The argument to the resource constructor is stored in the resulting
+The argument or arguments to the class constructor may be stored in
-value, and can be accessed using the dereference (`*`) [unary
+the class's named fields, and can be accessed by a field reference.
+In
-operator](#unary-operator-expressions).
+this case, the `file_descriptor`'s data field would be accessed like
+`f.fd`, if `f` is a value of type `file_descriptor`.

 ### Interfaces